SteenPedersen/EEDK_Linux_template/README.md

 # EEDK_Linux_template
-Simple bash script template for EEDK deployment of a script and return value in Agent Custom Props
+Simple bash script template for EEDK deployment of a script and return value in Agent Custom Props.
+EEDK = (ePO Endpoint Deployment Kit)

 When EEDK package the is created - make sure to set the "Command to Run" as bash ./<scriptname>.sh